hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 ## Learning Objectives

 * Identify public research consortia for gene regulation and the resources they provide
-* Review experimental design considerations for a ChIP experiment
+* Explain experimental design considerations for a ChIP experiment
-* Understand the steps involved in a ChIP-seq analysis workflow
+* Describe the steps involved in a ChIP-seq analysis workflow

 ## Unraveling the epigenetic landscape